Skip to content

 2. Decision: Full rebuild in web/gi-kg-viewer/ (new directory)

 3. Rationale: The v1 architecture (vanilla JS, globals, multi-page, dual engines) is fundamentally incompatible with the reactive component model, typed stores, and search integration needed for v2.
 Porting would require rewriting every file while fighting the existing structure.
-A clean start with proper tooling (Vite, TypeScript, Vue) is faster and produces a better result. v1 remains as reference until v2 reaches parity.
+A clean start with proper tooling (Vite, TypeScript, Vue) is faster and produces a better result. v1 has been removed.

 4. Cytoscape.js only (drop vis-network)